olekaspt/Lab01/README.md

 1. Things to keep in mind, try not to change the signature and data members of class.
 As you will only be providing LinkedList.cpp.
 So you shouldn’t modify the signature/structure so that the UnitTests will not compile.
 As the UnitTests are going to be used to grade the HW.

+Hints:
+Do the clear(), ToString(), and IsEmpty() methods first.
+And then slowly work you way down the tests.

 The grade on this assignment will be determined by:
 75% On having the testcases passing (see note in syllabus about dishonesty) 25% on code style and programming